linuxacademy/content-dynamodb-deepdive/6.1.2-Triggers/README.md

 Create an IAM role with the following properties:

 Trusted entity – Lambda
-Permissions – `AWSLambdaDynamoDBExecutionRole`
+Permissions – `AWSLambdaDynamoDBExecutionRole`, `AmazonSESFullAccess`
-Role name – `lambda-dynamodb-streams-role`
+Role name – `Lambda-OrderConfirmation-Role`

 `AWSLambdaDynamoDBExecutionRole` provides list and read access to DynamoDB streams and write permissions to CloudWatch logs.